 For the treatment of brain diseases such as neurodegenerative disorders and brain tumors, transporting therapeutics across the BBB remains a significant challenge.
-The capillary vessels and associated brain cells form a highly selective security system that actively blocks the entry of most drugs into the brain.
+The capillary vessels and associated brain cells form a highly selective security barrier that actively blocks the entry of most drugs into the brain.
 On average, less than 1% of any drug administered to a patient enters the brain from the bloodstream.

 Leveraging a comprehensive technology pipeline, which encompasses different ‘omics approaches, a bioinformatic brain delivery target discovery platform, and advanced in vitro and in vivo models, the initiative aims to identify transport target proteins in the BBB and develop improved compounds to bind these targets and deliver drugs into the brain.
 Newly developed antibody compounds that bind to these targets could greatly facilitate the delivery of future therapeutics to the brain.
 The pharmaceutical companies Bristol-Myers Squibb Company (U.S.A.), Eisai Inc. (Japan), and H. Lundbeck A/S (Denmark), are equally supporting this research effort and will share in the program’s findings to inform their own drug development activities.

 Through additional agreements, the Wyss Institute is collaborating with Cell Signaling Technologies, Inc. to study RNA and protein expression in different tissues in order to identify new BBB transport targets, and with Lundbeck and FairJourney Biologics, a Portugal-based antibody discovery company, to co-develop antibody compounds to shuttle drugs into the brain via known and novel targets identified in the broader program.